I Want To...

 Our recognized team of dedicated experts has extensive experience in providing endovascular treatment and embolization for intracranial aneurysms, arteriovenous malformations (AVM) and dural arteriovenous fistulas (DAVF).
 In addition, we manage and treat stroke, carotid artery stenosis, subarachnoid hemorrhage (SAH), cavernomas, developmental venous abnormalities (DVA), moyamoya disease, superficial vascular malformations, spinal vascular malformations and many more conditions.

 Our endovascular and interventional specialists use state-of-the-art image-guided techniques in order to deliver therapeutic agents through a percutaneous route (that is, without the need for open surgery).
 Short hospital stays with reduced recovery times and decreased procedural risks are among the benefits of endovascular surgical neuroradiology and minimally invasive neurointerventional techniques.
-We also specialize in diagnostic cerebral and head & neck angiography and spinal angiography.
+We also specialize in diagnostic cerebral and head and neck angiography and spinal angiography.